 Gyeranjjim (계란찜) is a Korean savory egg custard dish.
 Gyeran means eggs, and jjim refers to a steamed dish.
 Eggs are also called dalgyal (달걀) in Korean, so this dish is also called dalgyaljjim (달걀찜).
 It’s a popular side dish for breakfast, lunch, and dinner both at home and restaurants.
 Gyeranjjim is so quick and easy to make that I often add it to a meal at the last minute.

 You can make it simply with eggs and scallions, but other chopped vegetables such as carrot, onion, and/or zucchini are great additions as well.
-Growing up, we often had it with pollack roe.
+Growing up, we often had it with salted pollack roe, myungranjeot (명란젓).

 For the seasoning, salted shrimp (saeujeot, 새우젓) is the best with eggs.
 Saeujeot adds a unique savory flavor to the eggs.
-Fish sauce will be excellent as well.
+Fish sauce will be excellent as well, or simply season with salt.

 How to steam the eggs

 Gyeranjjim is usually cooked and served in a small earthenware (ttukbaegi, 뚝배기) at Korean restaurants.
 I also like to cook it in my earthenware directly on the stove top.
-But, you can use a ramekin or a heatproof bowl and place it in boiling water in a pot to steam.
-You can also microwave the eggs, covered with ceramic wrap, although the result may not be as silky as the other methods.
+But, you can use a ramekin or a heatproof bowl and place it in boiling water bath in a pot to steam.
+It’s also easy to cook in the microwave.

 Gyeranjjim (Korean Steamed Eggs)Appetizer, Side Dish